Overload Protection of Mains Electrical Circuits

 A fuse is a piece of wire that has resistance, and mass, and some insulation around it.
 The resistance makes it heat up when current flows.
 The mass regulates how long it takes the temperature to rise with a given amount of heat going in.
 The insulation keeps the electricity in (irrelevant to this discussion…) and it keeps the heat in.

 From those basic concepts, you can draw a curve - the I²t curve - for a fuse that describes the interaction of those 3 things.
 A ‘fast blow’ fuse has little thermal capacity and good thermal insulation so that it heats up and melts quickly.
-A ‘slow-blow’, anti-surge or time-delayed fuse will have a larger mass of metal that takes a while to get up to melting temperature.
-You can sometimes see a glass fuse with a blob of solder in the middle of the wire - that’s no accident, it delays the melting of the wire so that a brief surge of current, such as you get when starting a motor, doesn’t blow the fuse.
+A ‘slow-blow’, anti-surge or time-delayed fuse will have a larger mass of metal that takes a while reach melting temperature.
+You can sometimes see a glass fuse with a blob of solder in the middle of the wire - that’s no accident.
+It delays the melting of the wire so that a brief current surge, e.g. starting a motor, doesn’t blow the fuse.

 How an MCB works.

-Domestic Miniature Circuit Breakers are designed to mimic the action of fuses fairly closely, however they are ‘better’ than fuses (apart from being easy to reset following a trip) because they can offer closer protection.
-Most have two mechanisms that release the contacts, thermal and magnetic.
+Domestic Miniature Circuit Breakers are designed to mimic the action of fuses fairly closely.
+However, they are ‘better’ than fuses (apart from being easy to reset following a trip) because they can offer additional protection.
+Most have two mechanisms that cause them to trip, thermal and magnetic.
 The magnetic trip is a solenoid energised by the load current that operates ‘instantly’ when a high current is detected.
 The thermal trip is a bi-metallic strip that is heated (usually indirectly with a small heater) that detects a sustained lower fault current.
 So again, it is a fallacy that a 16 A MCB will trip at 16 A. Looking once more at the characteristic curves (the blue curve) below, it might trip at 18 A after an hour or more, but it needs 23 A to guarantee a trip within an hour.
 This is the thermal trip operating, and that remains the active trip mechanism up to 48 A (3 × current) when it will take between 3 and 12 seconds to trip.
 At 48 – 80 A (3 – 5 × the rated current), the magnetic trip takes over.
 This is not totally precise – it may trip a 3 ×, but it is guaranteed to trip at 5 ×, and it might trip within 20 ms but it may take as long as 4 seconds (the vertical part of the blue shaded area).
-However, if the current is more than 96 A (6 ×), it trips in 10 ms whatever the current.
+However, if the current is more than 96 A (6 ×), it trips in 10 ms.

 Applying this to a triac immersion heater control.

-So if there’s a fault, the immersion heater can draw 50 A for 0.1 s, or 100 A for ½ cycle, or 20 A for a long time, without the fuse guaranteeing to blow.
+So if there’s a fault, the immersion heater can draw 50 A for 0.1 s, or 100 A for ½ cycle, or 20 A for a long time, without guaranteeing a blown fuse.

 (Don’t confuse the terms ‘slow blow’ or ‘quick-blow’ with "HRC".
 Another property of fuses is the maximum fault current they can handle.
 An HRC fuse is constructed with an arc-quenching material inside so that it can safely handle a much higher fault current – High Rupture Current).